wavemaker/docs/learn/app-development/services/java-services/api-composer-toolkit.md

 After changing these settings, you would require to reload the project and perform the action on the Project Update dialog.

 :::warning
-When you already depend on the service, you will get compilation errors if you disable the API Composition.
+If you disable API Composition and already depend on the service, you will get compilation errors.
 :::